 Applications for a Green Coast Award include an application form, a beach management plan and the submission of water quality sample results.
 For more information on the application process please contact us.

-The Green Coast Award in Ireland is funded by the Department of Housing, Planning & Local Government and Fáilte Ireland.
+The Green Coast Award in Ireland is funded by the Department of the Housing, Local Government and Heritage and Fáilte Ireland.